Back to All

 Addressing Nutrient Deficiencies and Getting Adequate Energy

-First, people with digestive diseases are at higher risk of having micronutrient deficiencies, malnutrition, or unintentional weight loss.
-This is due to frequent episodes of diarrhea, decreased intake of food (especially during times of flare-ups), and malabsorption in the gut.
-Some micronutrient deficiencies could also be contributing to GI symptoms, as well.
+First, people with digestive disorders are at higher risk of having micronutrient deficiencies, malnutrition, or unintentional weight loss.
+This is due to frequent episodes of diarrhea, decreased intake of food (especially during times of flare-ups), and impaired absorption in the gut.
+Some micronutrient deficiencies could also be contributing to GI symptoms.
 Ask your doctor about checking for possible nutrient deficiencies if you believe this may be a concern.

 Digestive disease-associated micronutrient deficiencies include the following:

-• Exclusionary diets in attempts to managing GI symptoms may also lead to deficiencies in: vitamin B1, vitamin B2, calcium, iron, zinc (3)
+• Exclusionary diets in attempts to managing GI symptoms may also lead to deficiencies: vitamin B1, vitamin B2, calcium, iron, zinc (1)

 Addressing the Gut Microbiome